gurrgur/er-patcher/README.md

 # Elden Ring Proton Patcher
 Elden Ring enhancement patches (custom frame rate limits, ultrawide support etc.) seamlessly integrated with Steam.

 Elden Ring Proton Patcher aims to enhance the experience when playing the game on Linux via Proton and Windows.
 It safely patches `eldenring.exe`, which is created in a temporary subdirectory and deleted on shutdown, via hex-edits, ensuring the patched executable is not run with EAC if no `--with-eac` flag is set.
-Use at your own risk.
+Use it at your own risk.

 ## Dependencies
 - Python ≥ 3.8